-1. Check engine oil level as shown by unscrewing cap and pulling out dipstick.
-(Dipstick may be located on left or right side of engine.)
+1. Check engine oil level on dipstick.
 Add as required, using seasonal viscosity grade oil.
 (See DIESEL ENGINE OIL in Fuels, Lubricants, and Coolant Section for oil specifications.)

 IMPORTANT: DO NOT fill above the top mark on the dipstick.
 Oil levels anywhere within crosshatch are considered in the acceptable operating range.